DragonWrangler1/fireworks_reimagined/README.md

 ```

 #### EXAMPLE USAGE
 * **fireworks_reimagined.register_firework_shape** can be used for an item in your mod that randomly shoots Different fireworks based on shape for example. _square_ shoots square(ish) fireworks.
 While _sphere_ shoots spherical fireworks.
-When registering an item to do that, you can call both the default function: **fireworks_reimagined.spawn_firework_explosion** and your **custom_function** and depending on the results of the picked shape.
+When registering an item to do that, you can call both the default function: **fireworks_reimagined.spawn_firework_explosion** and your **custom_function** and depending on the results of the specified shape.
 You will get different fireworks.

 ### FIREWORK NORMAL EXPLOSIONS
 * fireworks_reimagined.spawn_firework_explosion(pos, shape, double, color_def, color_def_2, alpha)
 ```
-spawn_firework_explosion: allows you to spawn various different types of firework explosions based on shape. double. color_def.
-And color_def_2.
+spawn_firework_explosion: allows you to spawn various different types of firework explosions based on shape. double. color_def. color_def_2.
+And alpha.
 ```

 * **shape** controls the shape of the firework that occurs.